spryker/spryker-docs/docs/pbc/all/payment-service-providers/unzer/configuration-in-the-back-office/add-unzer-marketplace-credentials.md

 {% info_block infoBox "Note" %}

-All merchants allowed to sell their products in your stores must have Unzer credentials in the back office.
+All merchants allowed to sell their products in your stores must have Unzer credentials in the Back Office.
 Otherwise, your customers cannot buy their products; they will not be able to start the checkout process.

 {% endinfo_block %}